iflowfor8hours/arcadian-adventure/draft/2016-05-27-chromebook-nirvana.markdown

 {{ Holotape roll photo }}

 I started making IDs and selling them for $25, with absolutely no warranty whatsoever.
 When they were confiscated, people simply stopped going to that deli in the neighborhood, and eventually they were accepted when I got the John Jay College of Criminal Justice template down pat, as that was right next door to Beacon.
+Nearby stores accepted John Jay IDs with no problem, even for beer.

 {{ john jay ID }}

 I moved on to buying Mini-thins and Stacker II's (ha! the Stacker III's were for idiots, post-ephedrine ban) in bulk, online and selling those too.
 Ephedrine was like cocaine to 15 year olds, and the drug experimenting population (everyone) in my school were about it, myself very much included.
 I lost all my weight by starting a onstop DDR career of whipping korean kids asses at Chinatown Fair, sweating like a madman from the mini-thins and stackers I was always on.
+Since arcades were more popular in the UK than in the US, I had a 2 year head start on the DDR playing population.
+By the time it arrived at chinatown fair, I had mastered beatmania, killed first and second mix of DDR, and was playing paranoia-180 on expert.
+Swag.

 {{ chinatown fair }}